What was a graphic designer like Franco Grignani doing with two nuclear scientists from Euratom?

 Later recalling these experiences, Realini wrote in 1983: “A few years ago, when for the first time these works went out of the narrow circle of the insiders and were exposed to the public also with specific exhibitions, some were tempted to consider them as the expression of a ‘new art’.
 In our opinion, it would be more correct to say that a new working technique was being revealed which, economic matters aside, even artists could access.
 In fact, the works displayed, even if made by technicians not particularly interested in an ‘aesthetic’ discourse, had to have a value of stimulus, of novelty for the real aesthetic operators, who, we will never tire of saying, must intervene on that fact of historical importance represented by the widespread diffusion of electronic processors” [from Giancarlo Realini, “Disegnare col Computer”, 1983].

-Lacking adequate recognition by art critics, unfortunately the group ‘Operativo 3‘ disbanded shortly after the first two exhibitions in 1975, although Giancarlo Realini later exhibited some further results at the ‘Galleria San Fedele’ in Milan, in February 1977.
+Lacking adequate recognition by art critics, unfortunately, the group ‘Operativo 3‘ disbanded shortly after the first two exhibitions in 1975.
+However, Giancarlo Realini continued to exhibit some further results at the ‘Galleria San Fedele’ in Milan, in February 1977.
 The birth of the computer “is very recent,” wrote Realini in this exhibition’s catalogue, “its penetration throughout the world very rapid: so rapid that we have not yet realized how much the computers have become necessary for our lives […] it is certain that their use will be increasing more and more.”

-Giancarlo Realini has certainly been a forerunner of Computer Graphics in Italy, but abroad things were going faster and, while still in 1985 the Italian magazine ‘Linea grafica’ stated that “it still remains to be understood how graphic designers will use all the features of these new techniques”, already in 1973 Melvin Lewis Prueitt, a staff scientist from Los Alamos Scientific Laboratory, was able to create 7-colour 3D computer graphics: all those who were young in Italy in 1981 can remember the beautiful animated computer graphics theme of the television show ‘Quark’ that he was commissioned, slightly anticipating the far more complex computer-generated polygonal animation in the cult movie ‘Tron‘ (1982, incidentally a financial failure for Disney at the time).
+Giancarlo Realini has certainly been a forerunner of Computer Graphics in Italy, but abroad developments in the field were progressing faster.
+By 1985, the Italian magazine ‘Linea grafica’ stated that “it still remains to be understood how graphic designers will use all the features of these new techniques”.
+However, in 1973, Melvin Lewis Prueitt, a staff scientist from Los Alamos Scientific Laboratory, was already creating 7-colour 3D computer graphics: all those who were young in Italy in 1981 can remember the beautiful animated computer graphics theme of the television show ‘Quark’ that he was commissioned, slightly anticipating the far more complex computer-generated polygonal animation seen in the cult movie ‘Tron‘ (1982, incidentally a financial failure for Disney at the time).

-The collaboration with the two scientists was not an isolated one: in the same year 1975, Professor of Nuclear Science Giuseppe Caglioti, born in 1931, met for the first time Franco Grignani at the anthological exhibition “Franco Grignani.
+The collaboration with the two scientists was not an isolated one: in the same year 1975, Professor Giuseppe Caglioti, a professor of Nuclear Science born in 1931, first encountered Franco Grignani at the anthological exhibition “Franco Grignani.
 A Methodology of Vision” at the ‘Rotonda della Besana’ in Milan.
-Facing Grignani’s artworks, Professor Caglioti was fascinated – in a sort of Stendhal syndrome [as declared in 2018] – by the “disconcerting analogy between the process of spectroscopic measurement of quantum structures and the dynamic perception of ambiguous images”.
+Facing Grignani’s artworks, Professor Caglioti was deeply fascinated and experienced a sort of Stendhal syndrome [as declared in 2018].
+He was struck by the “disconcerting analogy between the process of spectroscopic measurement of quantum structures and the dynamic perception of ambiguous images”.

-Still many years later (2013), Professor Caglioti remembered a dialogue he had on that occasion with Grignani:
+Many years later (2013), Professor Caglioti recalled a conversation he had with Grignani during that encounter:

 «Maestro – I ask him – how come the quantum spectroscopy measurements that we physicists make in the laboratory, on which our scientific certainties are based and on which the concrete developments of new technologies are founded, resemble in such an evident way the optical illusions that I feel at the moment of the perception of these undecidable, ambiguous, absurd, inconcretizable structures of yours?» He replies: «These works are not meant to be observed by easily impressionable people.
 Also, why inconcretizables?
 Go ahead and touch them, professor!» I remained deeply disturbed.
 The reassuring certainties of laboratory life were melting like snow in the sun.
 The visit to that exhibition triggered anguished questions about the foundations of scientific problems in which I was engaging. […] Nights full of nightmares followed.
 There was only one way out: study the problem, trusting in the help of the person who had unwittingly raised it.

-Professor Giuseppe Caglioti is still engaged in the diffusion, also for didactic purposes, of the possibilities of aesthetic interpretation of some otherwise complex aspects of quantum mechanics, with constant reference to the work of Franco Grignani (see: ‘Scienza in rete‘).
+Professor Giuseppe Caglioti continues to be actively involved in promoting, especially for educational purposes, the potential for aesthetic interpretation of certain intricate aspects of quantum mechanics.
+He consistently references the work of Franco Grignani in this context (see: ‘Scienza in rete‘).

 “People think that men of science are there to educate you, and poets, musicians, etc., to cheer you up.
 That the latter have something to teach does not occur to them.”